-Query counts are determined for a number of times that the respective queries occur in the query data.
-Based on the query counts, an entity-level count is estimated, which represents a number of query submissions that include the particular suffix and are considered to refer to a first entity.
+Query counts are determined for several times that the respective queries occur in the query data.
+Based on the query counts, an entity-level count is estimated, which represents many query submissions that include the particular suffix and are considered to refer to a first entity.
 The entity is determined to be a particular type of entity.

-A type-level count is determined, which represents a number of query submissions that include the first suffix and are estimated to refer to entities of the particular type of entity.
+A type-level count is determined, which represents many query submissions that include the first suffix and are estimated to refer to entities of the particular type of entity.

 A score is assigned to the particular suffix based on the entity-level count and the type-level count.

 If I perform a search for something such as “Phoenix Events” at Google, I do receive a result that responds well to that query, with a carousel that shows off events happening in Phoenix presently:

 Even though that may be useful, that isn’t what is being described in this patent, which is aimed at showing entity attributes information about specific entities that people tend to be inquiring about frequently.